BakrAlqassab/Vaalikone-WWW-SovellusPalvelut/README.md

 In this Peoject I used :
 MVC archticture ( Model View Controller ) , Eclipse , Restful /Gax-RS , Maven,  MySql&JPA , Html&Css , Json, JavaScript & Java Cooding Langauage

+# Vaalikone-OlioOhjelmointi

-before start this project you need to add the database data  , You Will found txt file contain the tables elements. and need to modify Mysql User & Password from persist file if it's not root and password Empty.
+before start this project you need to add the database data  , You Will found txt file contain the tables elements. and need to modify Mysql User & Password from persist file if it's not root and password Empty

+this project main work is  done by school.

+candidate adding &  data control  feature is done   by me.

+In this Peoject I used :
+MVC archticture ( Model View Controller ) , Eclipse , Restful /Gax-RS , Maven,  MySql&JPA , Html&Css , Json, JavaScript & Java Cooding Langauage